Your Windows PC,

 Disk Usage

-Free and used space per drive letter — one sensor per mounted volume.
+Free and used space per drive letter.
+One sensor per mounted volume.

 Network Throughput